depressed-pho/mcpe-neutralism-addon/README.md

 neutral.
 Unless you aggravate them,
 * Blazes or Ghasts don't shoot fireballs at you.
 * Creepers don't explode.
-* Silver fish, Wither Skeletons, Zombies, Husks, Zombie Villagers, or Endermen don't attack you.
+* Silver fish, Wither Skeletons, Zombies, Husks, Zombie Villagers, Endermen, or Magma Cubes don't attack you.
 * Strays don't shoot arrows at you.
 * Spiders or Cave Spiders don't attack you regardless of the light level.